Particeep/pricer-integration/README.md

 * `01-core` is commons code that is available for convenience.
 You will probably use StringUtils or DateUtils
 * `02-domain` is the domain of the application.
 It defines input and output type for the part you need to implement
-* `03-new-pricer` : this is the module you need to implement.
+* `03-new-pricer` is the module you need to implement.

 # Your Goal